Cyber Security Salary and Job Opportunities

 Soft Skills

 Soft skills are essential in any industry sector.
-They can give you an upper hand when you are competing for a job with someone who might have the same credentials as you.
+They can give you an upper hand when competing for a job with someone who might have the same credentials as you.

-You also need to be adept at risk management, incident response, threat intelligence, security strategy, and technology access management.
+You must also be adept at risk management, incident response, threat intelligence, security strategy, and technology access management.

 The Top 10 Employers